Here is Wikipedia’s definition of a hack day:

 Groups form quite organically, and some people join several groups rather than committing to just one project.
 You may choose to join a particular group because you were inspired by the pitch, or because you have skills you think might be useful, or for any reason at all.
 Sometimes groups end up merging depending on how the hacking goes.
 It’s all very freeform as you might have gathered.

-On the Sunday afternoon, each group gives a short presentation about what they have achieved, and we invite a panel of judges to watch these and decide how to award various prizes.
+On the afternoon of the second day, each group gives a short presentation about what they have achieved, and we invite a panel of judges to watch these and decide how to award various prizes.
 In the past we have offered cash, tablets, textbooks and many other things to winners as prizes, including highly sought-after NHS Hack Day t-shirts.

 As we said before: it’s not really about “products” or “winning”, but offering prizes is our way of incentivising innovation, and perhaps gives you a little something in return for your time.
 Having credible external judges helps everyone feel like they’re part of something real, and it’s always interesting to hear feedback on our ideas from practising clinicians, working developers, real patients, people involved in policy or whoever we are forunate enough to have on the judging panel.